awsdocs/amazon-personalize-developer-guide/doc_source/filter-expressions.md

 ### Filter Expression Elements<a name="filter-expression-elements"></a>

 Use the following elements to create filter expressions:
-+ INCLUDE: Use `INCLUDE` to make sure certain items are in recommendations\.
++ INCLUDE: Use `INCLUDE` to limit recommendations to only items that meet the filter criteria\.
-+ EXCLUDE: Use `EXCLUDE` to remove certain items from recommendations\.
++ EXCLUDE: Use `EXCLUDE` to remove items that meet the filter criteria from recommendations\.
 + ItemID: Use `ItemID` after the `INCLUDE` or `EXCLUDE` element\.
 + WHERE: Use `WHERE` to check conditions for items\.
 You must use the `WHERE` element after the `ItemID`\.
 + AND/OR: Use `AND` or `OR` to chain multiple conditions together within the same filter expression\.
 Conditions chained together using `AND` or `OR` can only affect properties of the dataset used in the first condition\.